THE ENGAGING BOWERBIRD

 Now a male bowerbird has two great passions.
 One is eating (especially fruit and veg) and the other is collecting treasures to decorate their female attracting bowers.

-The male decorates its bower with anything blue it can find.
+The male decorates its bower with anything blue, or cream it can find.
 Here in the Blue Mountains it uses blue wildflowers such as Patersonia, and the blooms and berries of Dianella.
 Exotic blue flowers are a real bonus.
 In my garden their favourite is the groundcover Lithodora, which has tiny, star like flowers striped blue and white.
 I have to admire their choice, as they are beautiful and delicate enough to decorate wedding cakes.
 Just as well I have plenty.
+Creamy banksia leaves are also popular.

 Tail feathers from the gorgeous blue and red crimson rosellas are also prized.